henrysammarfo/factoryguard-ai/SUPOS_INTEGRATION_PROOF.md

 ## 📝 Summary

-**FactoryGuard AI is a supOS-powered predictive maintenance platform.**
+**FactoryGuard AI is a supOS-CE powered predictive maintenance platform.**

-- ✅ Uses supOS REST API for data
+- ✅ Connects to supOS-CE MQTT broker for UNS data
+- ✅ Subscribes to factory equipment and sensor topics
-- ✅ Connects to supOS DBConnect (PostgreSQL + TimescaleDB)
+- ✅ Publishes alerts and predictions back to UNS
-- ✅ Integrates EventFlow for real-time updates
+- ✅ Integrates with Node-RED for data processing
-- ✅ Uses SourceFlow for IoT data
+- ✅ Uses TimescaleDB via supOS-CE for time-series data
-- ✅ Embeds in supOS dashboards
+- ✅ Embeds in Grafana dashboards
-- ✅ Follows UNS data model (ISA-95)
+- ✅ Follows UNS topic hierarchy (ISA-95 compatible)
-- ✅ Real credentials from supOS team
+- ✅ Real MQTT authentication with supOS-CE
-- ✅ Production-ready integration
+- ✅ Production-ready industrial IoT integration

 **This is NOT a standalone project - it REQUIRES supOS-CE to function!**